 mojo::core::Init() as embedders do, an application using dynamic Mojo Core instead calls

 MojoInitialize() from the C System API.
-This call will attempt to locate (see above) and load a Mojo Core library to support subsequent Mojo API usage within the process.
+This call will attempt to locate (see above) and load the Mojo Core library to support subsequent Mojo API usage within the process.

-Once Mojo is initialized within a process, the public C System API is usable on any thread for the remainder of the process's lifetime.
-This is a lightweight API with a relatively small, stable, forward-compatible ABI, comprising the total public API surface of the Mojo Core library.
+Once Mojo is initialized within a process, the public C System API is usable on any thread for the remainder of the process‘s lifetime.
+This encapsulates Mojo Core’s stable ABI and comprises the total public API surface of the Mojo Core library.

-This API is rarely used directly, but it is the foundation upon which all higher-level Mojo APIs are built.
-It exposes the fundamental capabilities to create and interact Mojo primitives like message pipes, data pipes, and shared buffers, as well as APIs to help bootstrap connections among processes.
+The C System library‘s only dependency (apart from the system libc and e.g. pthreads) is Mojo Core itself.
+As such, it’s possible build a fully-featured multiprocess system using only Mojo Core and its exposed C API.
+It exposes the fundamental cross-platform capabilities to create and manipulate Mojo primitives like message pipes, data pipes, and shared buffers, as well as APIs to help bootstrap connections among processes.

 Mojo provides a small collection of abstractions around platform-specific IPC primitives to facilitate bootstrapping Mojo IPC between two processes.
 See the Platform API documentation for details.

 There is a relatively small, higher-level system API for each supported language, built upon the low-level C API.
 Like the C API, direct usage of these system APIs is rare compared to the bindings APIs, but it is sometimes desirable or necessary.

 These APIs provide wrappers around low-level system API concepts, presenting interfaces that are more idiomatic for the target language: